ialbert/biostar-central/README.md

 Applications that are currently feature complete:

-- `recipes` is an app that runs scripts via a web interface.
-See: [Bioinformatics Recipes][recipes]
+- `recipes` a web app that runs scripts via a web interface, see: [Bioinformatics Recipes][recipes]
-- `forum` is an app that runs a Q&A forum inspired by StackOverflow.
-See: [Biostars Q&A][biostars]
+- `forum` a web app that runs a Q&A forum inspired by StackOverflow, see: [Biostars Q&A][biostars]

 In addition `biostar-central` includes applications that provide generic utility.

-- `accounts` is an app that manages user accounts
+- `accounts` an app that manages user accounts
-- `emailer` is an app that can send emails
+- `emailer` an app that can send emails

 [python]: https://www.python.org/
 [django]: https://www.djangoproject.com/